lucashusted/propscore/README.md

 - `self.dropped_vars`: list.
 The variables that did not make the cut for singularity reasons.

+- `self.logodds`: Series.
+This is the log-odds ratio or the linearized propensity score.
+Equivalent to `self.model.fittedvalues`.
+This may not match dimension of data due to dropped missing values, but index will align properly on nonmissing values.

 - `self.model`: The fitted model from `Statsmodels`.
 This is the raw model on the final set of variables from Statsmodels

 - `self.propscore`: Series.
-This is the propensity score as calculated by self.model.fittedvalues.
-This may not match dimension of data due to dropped missing values, but index will align properly.
+This is the propensity score as calculated by `self.model.predict()`.
+This may not match dimension of data due to dropped missing values, but index will align properly on nonmissing values.

 - `self.test_vars_ord2`: list.
 The full list of tested second order variables for reference.

 ## References

 Imbens, G., & Rubin, D. (2015).
 Estimating the Propensity Score.
 In Causal Inference for Statistics, Social, and Biomedical Sciences: An Introduction (pp. 281-308).
 Cambridge: Cambridge University Press. doi:10.1017/CBO9781139025751.014